Linerre/Eloquent-JavaScript/README.md

 ## demo file and project files
 `demo` file is used solely for reviewing purposes.
 If a big chunk of code contains a lot of methods that I am familiar with *only to some extent* and need a refresher on them, I will try out some basics here.
-For exmaple, when I forget what the `.slplt()` method will do to a string, I will test it here.
+For example, when I forget what the `.slplt()` method will do to a string, I will test it here.

 In the meanwhile, from **Chapter 7** the example code just becomes more complicated and I need to follow the author's example code line by line.
 Therefore, the best way of learning is try to write the code myself and figure out what each line does.
-The `projects` file contains separate files that show the complete code for an exmaple program, with comments spread among lines wherever I think necessary.
+The `projects` file contains separate files that show the complete code for an example program, with comments spread among lines wherever I think necessary.

 Sometimes in a specific chapter folder there are two types of files:
 1. the file with its name as `chapi.js` (`i` is the chapter number).
 A file of such type is basically the solution code in response to the chapter's exercises.